-The election of Lincoln as President in 1861, sparked the South to succeed from the North.
+The election of Lincoln as President in 1861, sparked the South to secede from the North.
 Southern independence sentiment had been growing for many years, and the election of a president opposed to slavery was the final straw.
-However, Lincoln resolutely opposed the breakaway of the South and so this led to the American civil war with Lincoln committed to preserving the Union.
+However, Lincoln resolutely opposed the breakaway of the South, and this led to the American civil war with Lincoln committed to preserving the Union.

-On January 1, 1863, Lincoln issued his memorable Emancipation Proclamation that declared the freedom of slaves within the Confederacy.
+On September 22, 1862 Lincoln issued the Emancipation Proclamation that declared the freedom of slaves within the Confederacy.

 Dedicating the ceremony at Gettysburg on November 19, 1863, Lincoln declared:

-“that we here highly resolve that these dead shall not have died in vain — that this nation, under God, shall have a new birth of freedom — and that government of the people, by the people, for the people, shall not perish from the earth.”
+that we here highly resolve that these dead shall not have died in vain — that this nation, under God, shall have a new birth of freedom — and that government of the people, by the people, for the people, shall not perish from the earth.”

 In the aftermath of the civil war, Lincoln sought to reunite the country – offering a generous settlement to the south.
 When asked how to deal with the southern states, Lincoln replied.
 “Let ’em up easy.”
-Lincoln was opposed by radical factions who wanted greater activism in the south to ensure civil rights for freed slaves.
+Lincoln was opposed by more radical factions who wanted greater activism in the south to ensure civil rights for freed slaves.

 On January 31, 1865, Lincoln helped pass through Congress a bill to outlaw slavery.
-The Thirteenth Amendment to the United States Constitution was officially signed into law on December 6, 1865
+The Thirteenth Amendment to the United States Constitution was officially signed into law on December 6, 1865.

 Five days after the surrender of Robert E. Lee and the Confederate Army, Lincoln was assassinated by John Wilkes Booth while visiting Ford’s Theatre.
 Lincoln’s death was widely mourned across the country.